 - SNAPP workers provide support to children, and their foster and adoptive/permanent families throughout the process of transitioning homes.

 - If children are transitioned into an adoptive or another type of permanent home within the region, SNAPP continues visits post-placement for a time of two months or more in order to support children and their adoptive/permanent families during post-placement adjustments.

 Service ProcessReferral, Orientation, and Intake to the Service

 - At the referral meeting, A referral form will be used to gather the information needed to evaluate eligibility for the program

 - Notice of acceptance of referral will usually be done at the end of the referral meeting.
 If more information is needed, notification of acceptance will be done in a timely manner once the information has been received.

 - The guardianship worker and adoption worker will give direction as to when they would like session work is to begin.
-Ability for SNAPP workers to start work with new referrals may, at times, be subject to a wait list.
+The ability for SNAPP workers to start work with new referrals may, at times, be subject to a wait time.
 If this is the case, a projected timeline would be shared at the referral meeting.

-- A planning meeting will be held before visits to the child(ren) begin.
+- A initial planning meeting will be held before visits to the child(ren) begin.
 All members of a child’s team will be present at the meeting, including MCFD guardianship, adoption and resource workers, SNAPP workers and the foster parents.
-A package of information on the work of SNAPP and the MCFD adoption team will be distributed to and discussed with the foster parents at that time.
-As well, a planning guide form will be filled out by the whole team and tasks will be assigned to team members.
+A package of information about SNAPP and MCFD adoption and permanency planning will be distributed to and discussed with the foster parents at that time.
+At the planning meeting, the first visit of SNAPP staff will be planned.

 - Regular session work will be scheduled at the child’s foster home or at an alternate location.